gujinwh/OBJ3/README.md

 ```
 OBJ3F1 2.11
 F1 means "fork 1" (this fork) which does not intend to remain compatible with the old Common Lisp implementations.
 OBJ3 is the ancestor of CafeOBJ and Maude.
-It is coded in Common Lisp and has a couple of features (eg. Default Views) which make it very attractive for exploratory programming.
+It is coded in Common Lisp and has a couple of features (eg. Parameterized Programming with Default Views) which make it very attractive for exploratory programming.

 # Changes